Oh baby! Why are you so big?

 According to KidsHealth.org, the average weight of a full-term newborn is usually between 2.8kg to 4.2kg.
 At 7.3kg, JaMichael is easily about three times the size and weight of an average infant.

-Tell us what you think of big newborns like JaMichael.
+Tell us what you think of big babies at birth like JaMichael.
 Have you given birth to a baby who is bigger than average?
 Share with us your story.

 Source: AFP, The Straits Times